-It is Patent Owner's position that, reading Hillmen's disclosure of "eculizumab" and Hillmen's reference to Thomas, the skilled artisan would not have been directed to the version of eculizumab encompassed by the challenged claims, but would have understood Hillmen to refer to Thomas's disclosed eculizumab, which is an IgG4 isotype antibody and does not have the hybrid IgG2/IgG4 heavy chain sequence as described in SEQ ID NO: 2.
+It is Patent Owner's position that, reading Hillmen's disclosure of "eculizumab" and Hillmen's reference to Thomas, the skilled artisan would not have been directed to the version of eculizumab encompassed by claim 1 of the '504 patent, but would have understood Hillmen to refer to Thomas's disclosed eculizumab, which is an IgG4 isotype antibody, which does not have the hybrid IgG2/IgG4 heavy chain sequence as described in SEQ ID NO: 2.
 Id. at 3, 11-13 (referencing Ex.
-1023 (Thomas)).
+1023).
 In particular, Patent Owner notes that Hillmen cites Thomas as the reference for eculizumab.
 Id. at 3, 12 (citing Ex.
 1004, 533 (which cites Ex.
 1023 as reference "15")).